 Toggle: English / Spanish

-When an eye is looking directly at an object, light rays from that object are focused on the macula lutea, a yellow oval spot at the center of the retina (back of the eye).
+When an eye is looking directly at an object, light rays from that object are focused on the macula lutea.
+This is a yellow oval spot at the center of the retina (back of the eye).
 It is the part of the retina that is responsible for sharp, detailed central vision (also called visual acuity).
-The macula lutea, also called fovea, contains a very high concentration of cones, the light-sensitive cells in the retina that give detailed central vision.
+The macula lutea, also called fovea, contains a very high concentration of cones.
+These are the light-sensitive cells in the retina that give detailed central vision.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.